 One of the major objectives of this study was to determine the correct crop stage to safely apply a desiccant where there would be little effect on crop yield or quality.
-Desiccant-treated plots produced similar canola yield, test weight, and oil content to swathing at all timings at both locations in both years.
+Desiccant-treated plots generally produced similar canola yield, test weight, and oil content to swathing at all timings at both locations.
 However, at Langdon in 2005, swathing or desiccating at timing 1 and 2 resulted in lower yield and test weight.
 In 2006, desiccant applications and swathing were done slightly later and did not affect yield or test weight.
 It should be noted that conditions were very wet in 2005, while 2006 was very dry.
+At Minot in 2007, canola yield was slightly lower with the early desiccant application, but desiccant yields were similar to swathing at timings 2 and 3.
 As would be expected, green content generally was slightly lower at timing 3 compared to timings 1 and 2.

 Based on these data, it appears that optimal timing for a desiccant may be when seeds in the middle pods have started to turn in color.
-At Langdon, application prior to color-turn in seeds of the middle pods resulted in lower yield and seed quality.
+Application prior to color-turn in seeds of the middle pods may result in lower yield and seed quality.